pimoroni/piglow/README.md

 The Python code is designed to show you how to talk to the IC on the PiGlow board so that you can extend it to do other more exciting things!

+Want a specific example of how to do something?
+Get in touch!
+We should be able to knock up an example or at least point you in the right direction.
+Just e-mail support@pimoroni.com

 Other support for PiGlow
 ------------------------